 These are just some of the many common injuries that result from boating accidents.
 Diaco Law will help you demonstrate the severity of your injuries and their impact on your quality of life and earning power so you can be fully compensated for your damages.

-What are the most common causes of boat accidents in Florida?
+What are the Most Common Causes of Boat Accidents in Florida?

 Nearly half (43%) of reported boating accidents stem from operator inexperience and/or operator inattentiveness.
-Shockingly, out of the 65 operators involved in fatal accidents in 2022, 45 lacked formal boating education (Florida Fish andWildlife Conservation).
+Shockingly, out of the 43 operators involved in fatal accidents in 2025, 29 lacked formal boating education (Florida Fish and Wildlife Conservation).

 Other common causes of boating injuries and fatalities are: